Can AI power the Global Mapping and Quantification of Animal Suffering? the Pain Atlas Project

 Estimating Intensity and Duration during each Segment: for each temporal segment, the intensity of the negative experience is estimated, ranging from Annoying to Excruciating.
 To transform scattered knowledge from various fields into estimates within each cell in the Pain-Track, the WFF uses a structured approach that documents existing evidence and highlights how well it supports or contradicts each intensity hypothesis.
 For example, to estimate the intensity of pain a make piglet endures during surgical castration, a procedure whereby piglets are restrained, the scrotum incised with a scalpel, and the testes extracted by tearing the tissues or severing the spermatic cord, the experience is first divided into meaningful time segments.
 Next, all relevant information is gathered from the literature.
 This includes, among others, data on nociceptor densities in this tissue, the animal’s behavior, posture and vocalizations during and after the process, neurological and physiological responses, the characterization and typical duration of inflammatory processes, the type and dose of analgesics required to alleviate pain, and the evolutionary significance of pain for the animal and in the area affected.
 Each of these lines of evidence is then compared with the definitions of the four categories of pain intensity used in the WFF to estimate the intensity and duration of the experience in each of these specific moments.
 Once estimates of the intensity and duration of the experience are made for each time segment of a Pain-Track, calculating welfare loss, measured as Cumulative Time in Pain of different intensities (or Cumulative Pain for short), is straightforward and automatic.

-Since learning about the powerful capabilities of LLMs to gather and interpret large volumes of data, we have been experimenting with harnessing their potential, chiefly for assisting in creating the Pain-Tracks.
-One of the tools resulting from this exercise is the ‘Pain-Track’ Custom GPT.
-This tool is intended to provide a starting point for the description and quantification of the impact of different welfare issues in any species.
+Since discovering the powerful capabilities of LLMs to gather and interpret large volumes of data, we have been exploring their potential, particularly in creating Pain-Tracks.
+One outcome of this exploration is the ‘Pain-Track’ Custom GPT.
+This tool provides a starting point for describing and quantifying the impact of various welfare issues across species.
+In the video below, you can see an example of its operation, where the user simply confirmed each step by answering ‘yes’.
+However, interactions can be much more detailed (see the section ‘Tips for Using the Pain-Track Custom GPT’ further down in this text).

 Video demonstrating how the Pain-Track Custom GPT operates at the time of this writing, using the welfare impact of air asphyxia in fish (trout) as an example.